iamazadi/Porta.jl/docs/_posts/2024-01-31-how-does-a-self-balancing-robot-work-mathematically.md

 ![graph](https://github.com/iamazadi/Porta.jl/raw/master/docs/_posts_images/2024-01-31-how-does-a-self-balancing-robot-work-mathematically/graph.png)

-The sensor reading is analog and the time-series is a periodic function at constant revolutions per minute (angular velocity).
+The sensor reading is analog and the time-series is a periodic function at constant Revolutions Per Minute (RPM or angular velocity).

 ## Other Views
 ### Comparing with other unicycles.